-Big discussion about Plugin advertising
+Big discussion about plugin advertising

-After harsh criticism from the developer community, the Plugins have removedJetpack and WooCommerce removed their backend advertising for their own extensions.
-A readable take on the issue is provided by Eric Karkovack's article "Is Nothing Sacred?
+After harsh criticism from the developer community, the plug-ins Jetpack and WooCommerce have removed their back-end advertising for their own extensions.
+Eric Karkovack's article "Is Nothing Sacred?
 The Pollution of the WordPress Dashboard".

 The WCEU session schedule is fixed

-Article series: developing your own Gutenberg block
+Series of articles: developing your own Gutenberg block

 Google bug leads to de-indexing

 According to data from Moz, 4% of the Google index was affected by a "deindexing bug" last week.
 On Saturday, Google said that the bug had been fixed.
 After more complaints over the weekend, the problem is now said to be actually fixed.
-You can read more about it on Search Engine Land.
+You can read more about this on Search Engine Land.

-Vulnerability in Plugin "yuzo-related-post".
+Vulnerability in plugin "yuzo-related-post"